Kernix13/markdown-cheatsheet/README.md

 ### Code blocks

-To add code that requires more than 1 line then use 3 backtips, hit ENTER, add your code block, hit ENTER agin and add 3 more back ticks.
+To add code that requires more than 1 line then use 3 backticks, hit *ENTER*, add your code block, hit *ENTER* again and add 3 more back ticks.

     ```
     some code here